Cake supports different ways to share build code across multiple projects and repositories.

 Addins

-Code can be shared as a Cake addin which provides script aliases that can be used in Cake builds.
+Code can be shared as a Cake addin which provides aliases that can be used in Cake builds.

 Writing addins